Google quietly launches Meet, an enterprise-friendly version of Hangouts

 It also includes other features aimed at making it easy to access these calls while on the go, including dial-in numbers for those who are traveling, links you can join with just a click, and integration with Gmail and Calendar for G Suite users.

-The app’s main screen displays a list of your scheduled meetings, along with other details like time, location, subject, attendees, and more.
+The app’s main screen displays a list of your scheduled meetings, along with other details like time, location, subject, attendees and more.
 You can click a green “join” button to attend a meeting from your phone, which launches the video chat interface.
 Buttons let you mute your call or switch off video.

-Meanwhile, in large conferences, there’s a main window at the top where you can watch who’s talking, followed by a longer list of participants’ screens, names, and emails below.
+Meanwhile, in large conferences, there’s a main window at the top where you can watch who’s talking, followed by a longer list of participants’ screens, names and emails below.

 Dial-in numbers are available only to G Suite Enterprise Edition customers, but that’s the only limitation noted so far.

 Google has not yet officially announced Meet, and the mobile app is only live on the iTunes App Store for the time being.
-Launched yesterday, it has just started ranking in the U.S., at #1,177 in the Business category, according to data from app intelligence firm Sensor Tower.
-Its highest rank right now is in Ireland, at #375 also in the same category.
+Launched yesterday, it has just started ranking in the U.S., at No. 1,177 in the Business category, according to data from app intelligence firm Sensor Tower.
+Its highest rank right now is in Ireland, at No. 375, also in the same category.

 Meet’s arrival comes at a time when Google has been refocusing its efforts with regard to Hangouts.
 The company in January shut down its Google+ Hangouts API, noting in a message to developers that Hangouts was “turning to focus on enterprise use cases.”
-It also that month bought a startup called Limes Audio which it said would be bolster Google Hangouts voice quality.
+It also that month bought a startup called Limes Audio, which it said would bolster Google Hangouts voice quality.

 As of the time of writing, Meet has not officially replaced Hangouts in the G Suite lineup of products, according to the main webpage for Google’s online business applications found at gsuite.google.com.
 It’s unclear if Hangouts will eventually be shuttered, or if it will remain the consumer-facing version of Google’s video chat service.
-(Um, besides Duo,
+(Um, besides Duo.)

 We’ve reached out to Google for more information on Meet and its plans, and will update if comments are provided.